About the Library

 Telephones located at the circulation desk, reference desk, the computer help desk and in library offices are not for public or student use.
 Phones are available in various areas of the library to enable users to call the circulation desk for assistance.

-Cell phones and pagers may not be used in the law library.
-All patrons should turn off the ring feature on their cellular phones and pagers when entering the library.
+Cell phones may not be used in the law library.
+All patrons should turn off the ring feature on their cellular phones when entering the library.
 If a call is received, it must be taken outside the library immediately.

 The library does not page patrons.